N3b3x/hf-espidf-project-tools/docs/getting-started/index.md

 ---
 layout: default
 title: "Getting Started"
-description: "Quick start guide for the HardFOC ESP32 CI Tools"
+description: "Quick start guide for the HardFOC ESP-IDF Project Tools"
 nav_order: 2
 permalink: /getting-started/
 ---

-# Getting Started with HardFOC ESP32 CI Tools
+# Getting Started with HardFOC ESP-IDF Project Tools

-Welcome to the HardFOC ESP32 CI Tools!
-This guide will help you get up and running quickly with our comprehensive CI/CD solution for ESP32 development.
+Welcome to the HardFOC ESP-IDF Project Tools!
+This guide will help you get up and running quickly with our development scripts for multi-application ESP-IDF projects.

 ## 🚀 Quick Start